-Housing Needs: The City's State Housing Initiatives Partnership (SHIP) housing assistance program received \$1,389,075 in funding for the state fiscal year 2021-2022.
-Due to increase advocacy efforts this funding has increased significantly, almost fourfold, in the last two years.
+Housing Needs: The City's State Housing Initiatives Partnership (SHIP) housing assistance program received \$2,582,426 in funding for the state fiscal year 2023-2024.
+Due to increased efforts this funding has increased significantly, almost fourfold, in the last two years.
 Twenty percent of the SHIP funding allocations must be reserved for special needs clients, with emphasis on developmentally disabled individuals.
 The City will continue to fund its Homeowner Repair and Rehabilitation Program for the near future since that is one of the greatest needs.
 The program was severely underfunded for close to a decade and the City's homeownership rate is one of the highest in the State and country, 78%.
-Over 300 pre-applications were received for the program during a two hour period when recently advertised and opened.
-Housing prices have climbed to the point that fewer households can afford to purchase.
-The City has completed building six single family residences in the targeted Neighborhood Stabilization Program (NSP) Census tracts which will expedite the expenditure of the remaining NSP grant funds.
-Some remaining NSP funds and program income will be used to continue affordable housing project efforts.
+Housing prices have climbed to the point that fewer households can afford to purchase single family homes.
+The remaining NSP Grant funds and program income will be used to continue affordable housing project efforts as well as water sewer connections to assist in getting residents off of septic tanks.

 Community Development Needs: Water quality continues to be an area of concern as the City continues to grow in population size.
 As such, funding is being allocated to provide water/sewer connection grants to low- and moderate- income residents to mitigate the negative environmental effects of the aging septic systems on or near the St. Lucie River which is an important natural resource in our community.
-Water/Sewer connections are funded with CDBG and SHIP funds as grants to low- and moderate- income households within the City limits.
-There is also a need for additional educational initiatives for young people as a result of some of the outcomes experienced during the pandemic.
+Water/Sewer connections are funded with CDBG and SHIP funds as grants to low- and moderate-income households within the City limits.